apache/age-website/docs/intro/agload.md

 ## Explanation about the CSV format
 Following is the explanation about the structure for CSV files for vertices and edges.

-- A CSV file for nodes shall be formatted aw following;
+- A CSV file for nodes shall be formatted as following;

 | field name | Field description                                            |
 | ---------- | ------------------------------------------------------------ |